wrf/supermatrix/README.md

 `check_supermatrix_alignments.py -p Metazoa_full_Models_short.txt -a Metazoa_full-fix.phy -f phylip-relaxed -m Metazoa_full_matrix.tab -T Metazoa_full.nex`

+## compare_supermatrix_alignments.py ##
+Directly compare two output supermatrices, say from two different runs of `add_taxa_to_align.py` using slightly different parameters.
+This will show genes that missing in one or the other, or are different between the two, perhaps due to finding incorrect genes or different splice variants.

+Note that partitions must be the same, meaning only vary by presence or absence.

 ## filter_supermatrix.py ##
 Filter supermatrices based on coverage for each gene.
 Minimum coverage is given by `-c` for values between 0 and 1.
 A new partition file is automatically generated based on the output name `-o`.